yunji0387/next-form-app-backend/README.md

 node server.js
 ```
 The server will start running on http://localhost:3000.
 You can make GET requests to the root URL to test the server.

+## Contributing
+- Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+## License
+- This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details.